christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 Pooling layers are integral to CNNs as they reduce the spatial dimensions of feature maps while preserving important information.
 This down-sampling process helps lower computational demands and mitigate overfitting by summarizing features detected by previous layers.

 -**Pooling Layers Example:**
 A common pooling method is Max Pooling, which selects the maximum value from each patch of the feature map defined by a specified window size (e.g., 2x2).
-For instance, if we apply Max Pooling on a 4x4 feature map using a 2x2 window, we would reduce it to a 2x2 matrix by taking the maximum value from each 2x2 region.
+For instance, if we apply Max Pooling on a 4x4 feature map using a 2x2 window, we would reduce it to a 2x2 matrix by taking the maximum value from each 2x2 region. (selecting maximum values from each pooling region and preserving salient features)

+Other Pooling Methods:
+- Average Pooling: Computes the average value, retaining more information than the former but potentially "diluting" key features.
+- Global Pooling: reducing each feature map to a single value, summarizing the entire map.
+- Mixed-Pooling and Super-Pixel Pooling, emerging techniques aimed at improving performance in divese applications of image classification and object detection like in our case.